TERMS & CONDITIONS

 4. The Supplier will use all reasonable endeavours to limit the number of exhibitors in each category so as to enable as much

-5. The Client will only exhibit those items in the category for which they have booked and will remove any items from display
+5a.
+The Client will only exhibit those items in the category for which they have booked and will remove any items from display

 if the Supplier feels this is in conflict with other Clients or events.
+There is to be no cross-promotion for other businesses who have not booked an exhibition stand.

-6. The Client agrees to set up their Exhibit within the time lines stated by the Supplier and to be “set-up” at least ten minutes
+6. The Client agrees to set up their Exhibit within the timelines stated by the Supplier and to be “set-up” at least ten minutes

 7. The Supplier shall not be liable for any delay or failure to provide the Services where such delay or failure is due to the